percona/k8spxc-docs/docs/replication.md

     be internet-facing.

-To list the endpoints assigned to PXC Pods list the Kubernetes Service objects by executing `kubectl get services -l "app.kubernetes.io/instance=CLUSTER_NAME"` command.
+To list the endpoints assigned to PXC Pods list the Kubernetes Service objects by executing `kubectl get services -l "app.kubernetes.io/instance=cluster1"` command (don't forget to substitute `cluster1` with the real name of your cluster, if you don't use the default name).

 ## Configuring cross-site replication on Replica instances